web-platform-dx/developer-research/mdn-short-surveys/2025-04-16-tc39-proposals/README.md

 | Use case: Testing | 1 |
 | Use case: Clean-up after function execution (close files, database connections, etc.) | 1 |

 The vast majority of people who picked Decorators as their top choice did so because they find it useful for writing cleaner, more ergonomic, and shorter code.
-Many also mentioned that they have been waiting for the feature for a long time in JavaScript, and that have been using it in other languages already.
+Many also mentioned that they have been waiting for the feature for a long time in JavaScript, and that they have been using it in other languages already.

 #### Overall sentiment about Decorators